PabloLec/RecoverPy/README.md

 # RecoverPy

-You can already find plenty of solutions to recover deleted files, but it can be a hassle to recover overwritten files.
-RecoverPy searches through every block of your partition to find your request.
+RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
+Unlike others, you can not only recover deleted files but also **overwritten** data.
+Every block of your partition will be scanned.
+You can even find a string in binary files.
 ## Demo

 <p align="center">